HizonAndrian/vpc-flowlogs-Quicksight/README.md

       GROUP BY srcaddr
       ORDER BY total_bytes DESC;

-   - Display whole logs for a specific day.
+   - Display whole log for a specific day.

       SELECT * FROM "vpc_flowlogs_db"."flowlogs_ap_southeast_1"
       WHERE year = '2025'